 Sticking with the spooky theme, an evening walking tour centered around the gruesome tales of Jack the Ripper in Victorian London is another option for older kids.
 The walk follows the streets around the East End where the murders took place, and the tour guides don't hold back with the gory details.
 The original tour began in 1982 and retraces the killer's footsteps and those of the Victorian-era investigators who were attempting to solve the grisly murders.

 Dine at a Techy Restaurant

-Now the kids are older it can be great to go to restaurants together but it still needs to be interesting so try Inamo in Soho where you order your meal through projections on the table.
-Instead of reading about your food, each dish is projected onto a space where your plate will be so you can get a much better idea of what your meal will look like.
+Dining with teens isn't as tricky as dining with infants or small children, but we get it: It still has to be cool.
+Try Inamo in Soho, where you order your meal through projections on the table.
+Instead of reading about your food, each dish is projected onto the space where your plate will be so you can get a much better idea of what your meal will look like.

 Go to Court

-Forget the TV, this is real life.
+Forget television, this is real life.
 Visitors over 14 are allowed in the public galleries at courts to watch trials, including the most famous criminal court in the world, the Old Bailey.
 (The correct name is the Central Criminal Court but the name Old Bailey is still used regularly.)

 Try Afternoon Tea

 London's elaborate afternoon tea sessions can be appropriate for all age groups, provided you know where to go.
 During an afternoon tea service, you'll enjoy the tea of your choice and towers of scones, clotted cream, finger sandwiches, and other goodies.